 Professional Obedience Training will be included with the installation.
+Chuck Dubis is a Certified Dog Trainer in NEPOPO (a blend of Western and Eastern dog training), having studied with Dave Ferguson, a Master Trainer, and the only non government dog trainer ever to be asked to train Canadian National K-9 police officers.
 A full evaluation of your pet will be made and a plan of action will be explained so that you feel comfortable with the training program.
 Any behavior issues from nervousness to stubbornness will be addressed and a full explanation will be provided to correct any behavioral issues.
 We have a 100% money back guarantee that we can contain your dog to the Dog Guard Out of Sight Fencing system.
 Following are some of the techniques we use to train your dog.
 We go into a lot more detail with you when the training begins so you are fully aware of our process.
 We have used these techniques to train in excess of 4,000 dogs.

 Before Dog Obedience begins this needs to be done:Your dog does not think like a human thinks.
 Dogs live in the moment.
 Second by second by second.
 They only begin to associate by repetition and timing plays a key part in this process.
 I believe that dogs need constant feedback t to keep them on tract until good behaviors are developed or poor behaviors are eliminated.
 Behaviors refer to anything you want or do not want.
 Sit, stay, heel, down, over, ect are some positive behaviors you may want and barking, jumping, chewing, ect are some behaviors you may not want.
 To distinguish between the good and bad behaviors, I have markers which I have given a name.
 The (3) markers are (a) Good (b) No and (c) Break.
 Good simply means I approve of a certain action the dog has done and usually there is a reward.
 No simply means I am not happy and there is no reward.
 If I say sit and the dog sits, I say Good and sometimes gets a treat.
 If a dog barks, I say No and gets nothing.
 When the dog is quiet, I say Good and is given a reward.
 Rewards can be in the form of treats, favorite toys, or lavish praise.
 The word Break simply means they get a break.
 Just like you and I need a Break during the day.
 The dog can go and do whatever they want.